amtrack/generator-buildpack/README.md

 If you'd like to get to know Yeoman better and meet some of his friends, [Grunt](http://gruntjs.com) and [Bower](http://bower.io), check out the complete [Getting Started Guide](https://github.com/yeoman/yeoman/wiki/Getting-Started).

+### Info

+Most of the stuff is stolen from [heroku/heroku-buildpack-nodejs](https://github.com/heroku/heroku-buildpack-nodejs) and [heroku/heroku-buildpack-python](https://github.com/heroku/heroku-buildpack-python)

 ## License